 What You Need to Know About Measles

-According to the CDC, measles is a sometimes fatal infectious viral disease that occurs most often in the late winter and spring.
+Still, measles should be taken seriously.
+As a sometimes fatal infectious viral disease, measles occurs most often in the late winter and spring.
 The best way to protect against measles is to get the measles-mumps-rubella shot (also known as the MMR shot).

 Here are answers to common questions about the disease and vaccine: